Mona-Klj/Covid-Data-Exploration-Project/README.md

 ## Covid-Data-Exploration-Project

-This Repository holds all of the codes and queries from the Covid-Data-Exploration-Project I have created .
+This Repository holds all of the codes and queries from the Covid-Data-Exploration-Project I have created.

 Data source from: https://ourworldindata.org/covid-deaths.